-As a youth or community leader, social worker, counsellor, or professional, what can you do?
+As a leader, social worker, counsellor, or professional, what can you do?

 That’s why we created this service.
 Step Together is a free, professional service where you can find information and support options.

 Friends, family and acquaintances can often make the biggest difference in each other’s lives and are likely to notice changes in each other’s behaviour.

 Everyone is different, so there’s no definitive checklist that can tell you someone is at risk, but below are some key signs to look out for.
 There are many reasons for changes in behaviour.
 Some of these are signs of a personal problem of some kind such as loneliness – if not political, they may indicate violent or suicidal tendencies that should be addressed.
 Our Step Together teams can help you identify behaviours that are concerning and recommend services that can help.

 Please see our ‘additional services’ page for organisations that can help.